 Horse Racing Q & A with the Jockey Club President and CEO Jim Gagliano

 The horse racing industry continues to deal with daily challenges in keeping the sport healthy and vibrant.
-Many tracks struggle financially, and some of the more pressing issues are identified by racing executives who are at the forefront of change.
-Thoroughbred Daily News talks with many industry professionals and those that are part of the sport on a daily basis.
+Many tracks struggle financially, and some of the more pressing issues are identified by racing executives who are at the forefront of change. canadian rx orlistat how much is clomid to buy in the uk Thoroughbred Daily News talks with many industry professionals and those that are part of the sport on a daily basis.

 Jim Gagliano, President and Chief Executive Officer of the Jockey Club, addresses some of the issues regarding the integrity and safety of the sport and the humane treatment of horses.